llamafolio/llamafolio-labels/README.md

-## Llamafolio Labels
+## LlamaFolio Labels

-This repository holds the information for the Llamafolio app to categorize address labels.
+This repository holds the information for the LlamaFolio app to categorize address labels.

 The available labels to use for address are two types: helpful information and social media.